-If you are not sleeping because of neck pain your day is harder and it could be slowing your recovery.
+If you are not sleeping because of a stiff neck or neck pain, your day is harder and it could be slowing your recovery.

-Neck pain is very common particularly as we get older.
+Neck pain or a stiff neck when you wake up is very common particularly as we get older.
 Our lifestyle and occupation often contribute to the postures and positions we hold our neck in and this contributes to the cause of neck pain.
 Once neck pain has developed it often impacts the quality of our sleep.
 It’s difficult to get comfortable and we try changing position frequently.
 Often this lack of sleep then impacts our recovery as sleep is when our body heals and if we are unable to sleep this makes us more tired, more irritable and more stressed.
 This in turn impacts on our pain levels, mood, decision making, nutritional choices and comfort throughout the day.

 Who doesn’t crave more sugar when they are tired?
 Who wants to exercise and perform their rehab when they are tired?
 From experience, not many!
-Neck pain can be very frustrating and that’s before we even consider headaches and pain referred into the arm which is common with neck complaints.
+Neck pain or a stiff neck can be very frustrating and that’s before we even consider headaches and pain referred into the arm which is common with neck complaints.

-People who sleep on the front, have particular difficulty sleeping and this position is not recommended with neck pain.
+People who sleep on the front, have particular difficulty sleeping and this position is not recommended with neck pain or if you already have a stiff neck.
 Side sleeping is often the best position for the neck to recover, but only when properly supported.
-Too much support or too little will place your neck at an angle that will inevitable lead to pain and waken you until the issue is resolved.
+Too much support or too little will place your neck at an angle that will inevitable lead to pain or stiffness and waken you until the issue is resolved.
 The level of support is often different for each individual.
 This is based mainly on our size.